raolivei13/Discrete-Pearson-Rayleigh-Random-Walk/README.md

 # Discrete-Pearson-Rayleigh-Random-Walk

 This repository contains the theoretical work and MatLab code developed in collaboration with Professor Massimo Franceschetti at the University of California, San Diego.
-The project focuses on the Discrete-Pearson Rayleigh random walk, with a particular emphasis on exploring how the conditional mass function of Poisson-distributed step sizes evolves as the number of steps 𝑚 and the rate parameter λ are varied.
+The project focuses on the Discrete Pearson-Rayleigh random walk, with a particular emphasis on exploring how the conditional mass function of Poisson-distributed step sizes evolves as the number of steps 𝑚 and the rate parameter λ are varied.